Rappetor/Sovol-SV08-Mainline/README.md

 ![Full chip erase](images/haa/STM32/Etape4.png)

 8. Time to flash!
-Go back to the 'Memory & File editing' tab, click 'Open file', and select the `katapult.bin`, then press the 'Download' button to write the firmware.
+Go back to the 'Memory & File editing' tab, click 'Open file', and select the `katapult.bin`, then press the 'Start Programming' button to write the firmware.

 ![Open file](images/haa/STM32/Etape5.png)<br>